Academic-Inbreeding/Academic-Inbreeding-code/README.md

 Contents
 ---
-demo: Contains 1,000 data from our database. processing code: R scripts used in data preparation and annotation. source data: Resulting datasets used for generating plots. fig code: R scripts for visualizing the results.
+demo: Contains 1,000 data from our 3 database. processing code: R scripts used in data preparation and annotation. source data: Resulting datasets used for generating plots.

 System Requirements
 ---